INTERNSHIP AT THE EOC EU OFFICE

 The EOC EU Office is not only the voice of the Olympic movement in Brussels but also engages concretely in the development of certain policy fields.

-• Undergraduate degree in political science, European studies, international relations, economics, law or sport management
+• Undergraduate degree in political science, European studies, international relations, economics, law, sport management or communications

 • Proficient language skills in English.
-German and French are a plus
+German, French or other European languages are a plus

-• Knowledge of the EU institutional framework.
-Knowledge of EU law and interest in European politics are an asset
+• Knowledge of EU law, interest in European politics, knowledge of EU funding opportunities are an asset

 • Knowledge of European Sports structures

 One of the main missions of the EOC EU Office is to analyse, evaluate, and assess the impact of EU policies and legislation on the organised sport in Europe, and to promote and defend its interests therein.
-Consequently, the tasks of the interns will be to assist the EOC EU Office team with monitoring European legislative procedures and policy developments, and analysing the impact of EU policies on sport.
-The interns will also support the Office with the management of possible EU-funded projects and with advising partners on EU funding opportunities.
+Consequently, the tasks of the interns will be to:

 How to apply?